citp/privacy-policy-historical/m/my/mys/mysimplifieds.com.md

-> *The following text is extracted and transformed from the mysimplifieds.com privacy policy that was archived on 2008-12-05.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20081205025110id_/http%3A//www.mysimplifieds.com/PrivacyPolicy.aspx%3Fintention%3D2) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the mysimplifieds.com privacy policy that was archived on 2009-02-16.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20090216085810id_/http%3A//www.mysimplifieds.com/PrivacyPolicy.aspx) for the most accurate reproduction.*

-# mySimplifieds.com: Privacy Policy
+# mySimplifieds.com Malaysia: Privacy Policy

 |
 ---